California Knife Law – The Complete Guide (In Plain English)

 Open Carry Laws for Pocket Knives in California

 Open carry of knives is allowed in California, with the exception of switchblades, ballistic knives, and other prohibited knife types.
-Fixed blade knives must be carried openly.
+Fixed-blade knives must be carried openly, and they must be in a visible sheath at the waist.

 Penalties for Violating Knife Laws in California